 When Extinction Rebellion’s co-founder climbed to the top of the Department of Transportation in London Tuesday morning, she knew she’d get arrested.
 That’s because cops had just banned any protests connected to the environmental group — and promised to throw anyone who didn’t listen behind bars.

-For the last nine days, members of Extinction Rebellion have led widespread protests around the world that call for immediate action to restrict greenhouse gas emissions.
-On Tuesday, some protesters in London blocked traffic by sitting in the street.
-Others marched, clad in the deep-red robes with white face paint that have become staples at Extinction Rebellion protests.
+For the last nine days, members of Extinction Rebellion have led widespread protests around the world, calling for immediate action to restrict greenhouse gas emissions.
+On Tuesday, some protesters in London blocked traffic by sitting in the street, and others marched, clad in the deep-red robes and white face-paint that have become staples at Extinction Rebellion protests.

 "I do this in the spirit of what Emmeline Pankhurst called ‘the noble art of window smashing,'" Gail Bradbrook, the co-founder of Extinction Rebellion who was arrested Tuesday, said in a statement.

-All in all, 92 people were arrested for failing to comply with new ban — and the London Police published the names of the 13 people they charged, which they’ve been doing throughout the protests.
-Police said the protests were a serious disruption of day-to-day life and cited a law that allows them to restrict protests.
-But it’s not clear their logic will hold up in court.
+All in all, 92 people were arrested for failing to comply with the new ban — and the London police published the names of the 13 people they charged, which they’ve been doing throughout the protests.
+Police said the protests were a serious disruption of daily life and cited a law that allows them to restrict protests.
+But it’s not clear their argument will hold up in court.

 “They are using Section 14 of the Public Order Act, which is meant to be about controlling the nature of public assemblies rather than just banning them,” Helen Fenwick, a professor at Durham Law School, told VICE News.
 “Whether or not a ban, across the whole of London, is acceptable under the law, is, I think, debatable.”